Cape Fur Seals Near Cape Town

 The Robben Island ferry departs from Nelson Mandela Gateway at Cape Town’s iconic V&A Waterfront.
 The ferry ride takes about 30-45 minutes, and passengers should plan to arrive early to ensure a smooth departure.

 • Arrival Tips: Arrive early to join the queue, as boarding can take 40 minutes or more.
 This allows you to choose your preferred seat on the ferry, especially if you want a window seat to enjoy the views.
+On the way there, we sat at the top level and down at the bottom.
+I felt a bit more claustrophobic at the bottom, although I never experienced this before on any other ferry in the Greek islands.

 • Departure Times: Our ferry departed at 11:00, with boarding starting at 10:15.
 Check your ticket for specific times, as these may vary by season and weather conditions.